Himangshu-101/News-and-You/README.md

 A news website where you can read any news of your favourite category and be updated with the new world

-Tech Stack used: React JS, Boortstrap, CSS, News Api
+Tech Stack used: React JS, Bootstrap, CSS, News Api